DOST-ASTI/devastator_override/README.md

 Launches the control script and override node for the Devastator robot.

 ## Installation
-1. Clone into your catkin_workspace.
+Clone into your catkin_workspace.

 ### Notes!
-Launch this first before launching teleoperation.
+1. Launch this first before launching teleoperation.
+2. This package is in tandem with the devastator_control package.
+It will not work individually.